 - 415-416.
-FRENCH LITERATURE OF THE EIGHTEENTH CENTURY.
+French Literature of the Eighteenth Century.
 This course aims to acquaint the student with the development of the literary, philosophical, political, and social currents in France from the decline of seventeenth century classicism to the eve of the Revolution.
-Special emphasis is placed on the study of Diderot and the Encyclopedie and on the life and works of Marivaux, Beaumarchais, Voltaire, Monesquier, Chenier, and Rousseau.
+Special emphasis is placed on study of Diderot and the Encyclopedie and on the life and works of Marivaux, Beaumarchais, Voltaire, Monesquier, Chenier, and Rousseau.
 Prerequisite: A survey of French Literature.

 3 credits each semester. - 457-458.
-FRENCH CIVILIZATION.
+French Civilization.
 A comprehensive and systematic study of the development of the French nation.
 Conducted in French.

-3 credits each semester. - 461-462.
-FRENCH LITERATURE OF THE SEVENTEENTH CENTURY.
+461-462.
+French Literature of the Seventeenth Century.
 This course presents French Classicism through the masterpieces of Corneille, Racine, Moliere, and other authors of the "golden period" in French letters.
 Conducted in French.
 Prerequisite: A survey of French Literature.

-3 credits each semester. - 463-464.
-FRENCH LITERATURE OF THE NINETEENTH CENTURY.
+- 463-464.
+French Literature of the Nineteenth Century.
 This course aims to bring out the characteristics of the great literary movements of the century: romanticism, realism, and symbolism.
 The development of the novel, the drama, and poetry in France is traced through the century.
 Conducted in French.
-Prerequisite: A survey of French Literature.
-3 credits each semester.
+Prerequisite: A survey of French Literature. - 3 credits each semester. - 465-466.
+The Negro in French Literature.

-465-466.
-THE NEGRO IN FRENCH LITERATURE.
 The Negro character and author in French literature, history and civilization, from the Chanson de Roland to the present, with special emphasis on the eighteenth, nineteenth and twentieth centuries.